 Decreased time to market

 All these functionalities automate most localization tasks so they don’t eat up every team’s time.
-This allows software companies to release software in different languages at once and much faster, which ultimately leads to increased revenue.
+This allows companies to release software in different languages at once and much faster, which ultimately leads to increased revenue.

 The example of Lyst, the largest global fashion search platform, is quite remarkable in this respect.
-With the help of software localization technology, Lyst was able to make a giant leap from their startup beginnings in the UK to an international business, operating in 14 countries and launching their content live in eight languages within just one minute.
+With the help of a software localization platform, Lyst was able to make a giant leap from their startup beginnings in the UK to an international business, operating in 14 countries and launching their content live in eight languages within just one minute.